iliaasadi/DLD_LAB/README.md

-DLD Course Lab Code (Verilog)
+# Digital Logic Design (DLD) Course Lab Final Project

-Welcome to the repository for the Digital Logic Design (DLD) course labs, implemented using Verilog.
-This collection contains the code and resources for various lab assignments completed during the course.
+This repository contains the final project for the Digital Logic Design (DLD) course lab.
+The project involves designing and implementing digital circuits using Verilog.
+The primary objective is to demonstrate a comprehensive understanding of digital logic concepts and their practical applications through the creation of efficient and reliable digital systems.